l8stwisd8m/longintlib/docs/Documentation.md

 • [`Criterion`](https://github.com/Snaipe/Criterion) is used for unit tests [optional];
 • [`LCOV/GCOV`](https://github.com/linux-test-project/lcov) for coverage info [optional].

 Since no `GCC`-specific intinsics and headers are used yed, one can use a different compiler.
-However, some changes should be made — for instance, `stdint.h` need to be replaced with `cstdint.h` for using `Clang` compiler instead of `GCC`.

 Also, [`genhtml`](https://man.archlinux.org/man/genhtml.1.en) can be used for coverage report `html` page generation.